Big1533/sdl_android_guides/docs/Permission Manager/index.md

 ```

 ## Adding Permissions Change Listener
 In some cases, the app may need to be notified when there is a change in some permissions.
 Developers can use the `PermissionManager` to add a listener that will be called when the specified permissions change.
-The listener can be called either if there is any change or only when all permissions become allowed.
+The listener can be called either when there is any change or only when all permissions become allowed.
 That can be determined by the `PermissionGroupType` value that is passed to the `AddListener` method:

 | Permission Group Type | Description |